Teach Me

 Your health care team will let you know if you need to restrict your diet or prepare in any other way before your exam.
 Once you arrive on the day of your exam, you’ll check in and then change into a hospital gown and take a contrast agent.

-Depending on the part of your body being examined, you might take your contrast material by mouth, IV or enema.
+Depending on the type of procedure and part of your body being examined, you might take your contrast material by mouth, IV or enema.
 You’ll lie on an exam table, and you may need to change positions or hold your breath during the procedure.

 If fluoroscopy is part of a procedure such as cardiac catheterization, you may need to stay and recover for a few hours.
 For many other procedures, you can go home more quickly.